-If you're correcting the credit from Form 5884-C, line 11, for this quarter, that you reported on Form 941, line 23, enter the total corrected amount in column 1.
+If you're correcting the amounts under certain collectively bargained agreements allocable to qualified sick leave wages for leave taken after March 31, 2021, and before October 1, 2021, that you reported on Form 941, line 25, enter the total corrected amount for all employees in column 1.
 In column 2, enter the amount you originally reported or as previously corrected.
 In column 3, enter the difference between columns 1 and 2.
-Enter the corrected amount from column 1 on Worksheet 1, Step 1, line 1j.
-Entering an amount here is strictly for purposes of figuring the credit for qualified sick and family wages and/or the employee retention credit on Worksheet 1.
-Reporting a correction on this line doesn't correct the credit claimed on Form 5884-C.
+Enter the corrected amount from column 1 on Worksheet 2, Step 2, line 2c.